 What to Look for in a Dining Room Table

 When shopping around for a dining room table, the most important thing to consider is the size.
-Be sure to carefully measure (and re-measure) the area to determine the maximum size that'll fit in your space.
-Additionally, you'll want to make sure there's plenty of room to walk around all sides of the table and pull a chair out.
+Be sure to carefully measure (and re-measure) the area to determine the maximum size that can fit in your space.
+Additionally, ensure there's plenty of room to walk around all sides of the table and pull each chair out.

 Bear in mind that smaller tables under 50 inches in length can typically seat up to four people.
 Dining tables closer to 60 inches in length can usually fit up to six people, and tables roughly 100 inches in length can accommodate eight to 10 people.